madhurani26/indexing-in-sales-mangement-system/README.md

 Requirements • Operating system:Windows 10. • Any python IDE installed. • Programming language:Python.

 step to run the code:1.Click on the clone or download.
 2.The file will be in zip format,extract the file.
-3.create three text file name as file, pfile and sfile.
-4.First run "reading 1 lakh record into file" code.
-5.Run "miniproject" code
+3.Run "miniproject.py" file